sidharthrashwana/Network-Analyzer/README.md

       3_coordinates.py

-Note: Change the location of pcap file in 1_network_analyzer.py and 2_store.py.
+Note: Change the location of pcap file in 1_network_analyzer.py and 2_store.py.There is a video added with project folder , refer it for any clarification needed.